Toledo Ohio Hoods

 Map of the Toledo Gangs & Hoods

-Nicknamed Glass City, the streets within the Toledo Ohio hoods have been displayed on the city’s North Side, West Side, South Side and small section of the East Side.
+Nicknamed Glass City, the streets within the Toledo Ohio hoods can be seen on the city’s North Side, West Side, South Side, and the small sections of the East Side.
 A typical Midwest city that probably has more ties to the city of Detroit than any other city in the state of Ohio, the heart of the Toledo Ohio ghetto has had a combination of various gangs, like Bloods and Crips, to go along homegrown neighborhood cliques and affiliations.